-At InsuranceBrokersUSA, we pride ourselves on offering our clients a diverse array of different carriers, including some of the best final expense and burial insurance companies.
-Today we bring you our Baltimore Life review.
-In this review of Baltimore Life we will cover the company’s history, its ratings and the different life insurance policies offered.
-Is Baltimore Life the right company for you?
+At InsuranceBrokersUSA, we take pride in offering our clients a diverse array of carriers, including some of the top final expense and burial insurance companies.
+Today, we present our Baltimore Life review.

-In 1882 The Baltimore Mutual Aid Society of Baltimore City was established.
-This later became Baltimore Life.
-In 2017, Baltimore life currently insures more than 300,000 individuals, families, and businesses.
-They are active in 49 states and the District of Columbia.
-Their corporate office is in Maryland.
+In 1882, the Baltimore Mutual Aid Society of Baltimore City was established, which later became Baltimore Life.
+Fast forward to 2017, the company insures over 300,000 individuals, families, and businesses and operates in 49 states and the District of Columbia, with its corporate office located in Maryland.

 Baltimore Life Official Ratings